woman checking if loans affecting mortgage

 • Utility contract.

 Generally, the more applications you've made to different loans in a short timeframe, the less likely you are to gain approval for a mortgage.
+However, you can sometimes increase your approval odds by adding a mortgage co-signer.

 Even though lenders take all your debts into account, it won't necessarily prevent you from receiving a mortgage.
 When providers look at your financial climate, they'll look at whether you have enough money to take on additional finance.
 If you can afford the extra, you'll gain approval.